kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 ````bash
 > spack install kokkos
 ````
-Spack allows options and and compilers to be tuned in the install command.
+Spack allows options and compilers to be tuned in the install command.
 ````bash
 > spack install kokkos@3.0 %gcc@7.3.0 +openmp
 ````